geotools/geotools/docs/user/welcome/upgrade.rst

 GTRenderer
 ^^^^^^^^^^

-The GTRender interface was produced as a nuetral ground for client code; traditional users of LiteRenderer and LiteRenderer2 are asked to move to the implementation of GTRenderer called StreamingRenderer.
+The GTRender interface was produced as a neutral ground for client code; traditional users of LiteRenderer and LiteRenderer2 are asked to move to the implementation of GTRenderer called StreamingRenderer.